Do It Yourself

 2. Plastic Bottle Greenhouse

-Another do-it-yourself greenhouse for your starter plants is by using empty plastic bottles.
-So don’t just throw them away.
-You can upcycle them and turn them into awesome seedling greenhouses.
-Check out the tutorial here.
+Another do-it-yourself greenhouse for your seed starters is by using empty plastic bottles.
+Don’t just throw them away; upcycle them and turn them into awesome seedling greenhouses.

 3. CD Spindle Case Greenhouse

 Who doesn’t have one of those CD spindle cases laying around the house?
 They make perfect greenhouses for your seedlings!